About Scitech

 Records show that the Arctic sea ice is declining.
 As sea ice melts, more water is exposed to the Sun.
 Water absorbs more sunlight than ice does, which quickens further melting.

-It seems impossible… Let’s experiment to find out why this is.
+Sounds impossible?
+Let’s experiment to find out why this is.

 You can also download our worksheet to help you with these experiments.

-For this experiment, we’re setting up an ocean environment, and using ice cubes to represent the Arctic sea ice.
+For this experiment, we’re setting up an ocean environment and using ice cubes to represent the Arctic sea ice.

 What you’ll need: